jrpool/learning-os-software/design-guide/user-actions/moderator.md

   - Overview of project statuses is displayed
 1. `/cycle reflect` : move the cycle into `REFLECTION` state
   - Notification sent to all project channels active in this cycle
-  - All Learners are instructed to begin their retrospectives
+  - All Members are instructed to begin their retrospectives
-    - See the "Complete Retrospective Reflections" flow in [learner.md](learner.md).
+    - See the "Complete Retrospective Reflections" flow in [member.md](member.md).
 1. `/cycle status` : check status of current cycle
   - Overview of % completion of retrospectives is displayed